 Postdoctoral Research Scientist

-Funding for this position is available for up to one year.
+Funding for the post is available for up to three years in the first instance.

 Full details of the position can be found here.